m3101/slowlight/README.md

 ## History
 Once I was bored and decided to spin around in my swivel chair.
 After stopping, I thought something like "Hey, were light to be slower, the background would keep spinning for a little longer, as it's farther away".

 I decided to make a little raycaster to test whether that would really happen.
-I quickly figured this method I used is definitely not optimal, but as I had already spent a whole day making the raycaster, I decided to keep it.
+I quickly figured the method I used is definitely not optimal, but as I had already spent a whole day making the raycaster, I decided to keep it.

 One day and lots of workarounds later I could prove that yes, the background would keep spinning, and the closer objects would start spinning first when starting the rotation.